 Comprehensive reporting on how we create sustained value through best-practice management of environmental, social, and governance issues.

-5.5% Growth in Adjusted Funds from Operations (AFFO) per security
+50.3 cents Adjusted Funds from Operations per security

 Future Enabled Customers and